AzisabaNetwork/SimpleProxy/README.md

     proxyProtocol: false
 debug: false
 verbose: false
+# Rule type must be one of these: deny, allow
+#   deny - disconnects immediately after the connection
+#   allow - accepts the connection
 # Example of acceptable syntax for rules:
 # - deny connections from 1.1.1.1/32
 # - deny from ip 1.1.1.1/32